 This article has some key points that are certainly outside of the “box” for some of you that are locked into traditional handgun shooting methods.
-But, these points might help make you a dramatically better handgun shooter, and elevate your understanding of how to shoot faster and more accurate.
+But, these points might help make you a dramatically better handgun shooter, and elevate your understanding of how to shoot faster and more accurately.
 Some of the material in this article is covered in previous articles as well.
 However, I have learned from teaching thousands of students that sometimes (ok most of the time) people have to hear things more than once to actually get it.

-I just finished teaching a class with a motivated group of students and once again observed what makes a shooter a good shooter versus a not so good shooter.
-Every single shooting related error can be found in one of three areas in the handgun skills “triad.”
+I just finished teaching a class with a motivated group of students and once again observed what makes a shooter a good shooter versus a not-so-good shooter.
+Every single shooting-related error can be found in one of three areas in the handgun skills “triad.”
 A triad is defined as a “set of three.”
 In handgun shooting, there are many skills that are important to understand, practice, and master if you ever want to excel.
 Three of them are the real keys to success.
 When teaching, I find that the real failure to perform for many students is their lack of ability to manage these three key areas successfully.

 Can you guess what they are?
 You might say manipulation skills like drawing, reloading, or clearing malfunctions.
 Nope!
-Maybe you’re thinking something more advanced like movement skills such as pivoting, stepping offline, shooting on the move.
+Maybe you’re thinking of something more advanced like movement skills such as pivoting, stepping offline, shooting on the move.
 Once again, wrong!

 The skills triad is way more simple than that, yet are absolutely the key to handgun shooting success.
 Without understanding and mastering them, nothing else matters.
 They are: